CrackAndDie/Hypocrite.Services/README.md

 <h3>Logging:</h3>

 To log your app's work you can resolve *ILoggingService* that is just an adapter of *Log4netLoggingService* or use *LoggingService* property of *ViewModelBase*.

+You can find the log file in you running assembly directory called *cadlog.log*.